jupyter/docker-stacks/docs/contributing/stacks.md

 Following these steps will:

-1. Set up a project on GitHub containing a Dockerfile based on any of the images we provide.
+1. Set up a project on GitHub containing a Dockerfile based on any image we provide.
 2. Configure GitHub Actions to build and test your image when users submit pull requests to your repository.
 3. Configure Docker Hub to build and host your images for others to use.
 4. Update the [list of community stacks](../using/selecting.md#community-stacks) in this documentation to include your image.